johnathanvman/F6/index.md

 							"We spelunk inside AMAP.
 We stumble upon a"+ String(choose([" "," "," shiny "," transparent "," rippling "])+map[party.y][party.x].units[0].Name.replace(" Slimegirl"," ")).toLowerCase()+
 							choose(["puddle","orb of goo","glob of goo stuck to a stalagmite","glob of goo hanging from a stalactite","blob"])+ choose([" with a struggling mousegirl inside it.
 The mousegirl looks at me and waves frantically.
 She digests almost instantly when the slime suddenly takes the form of a woman"," with a skull within it. it plops out and rolls away haphazardly when the slime slowly takes the form of a woman"," with bones floating within it.
-They clatter to the ground as the slime slowly takes the form of a woman"," that quicky forms a humanoid shape",".
+They clatter to the ground as the slime slowly takes the form of a woman"," that quickly forms a humanoid shape",".
 It slowly takes on a feminine form",".
 When we get closer it morphs into a shapely woman"])+choose([".
 She looks ready for another meal!"," looking at us while licking her transparent lips.
 She must be hungry!"," with a narrow waist.
 She must be ready for a meal!",".
 She starts walking towards us, ready for a fight!"]))
 					}else{
 						Entrys.push("We spelunk inside AMAP.
 We stumble upon AHOS who looks ready for a fight!")
 					}